Frijol/climate-change/GLOSSARY.md

 ## transmission
 transportation of a resource to an area where it can be used

+## TRI
+Toxic Release Inventory, which requires the use of standardized reporting metrics that allow for comparison, ranking, and tracking of performance across multiple projects [Wentz, 3][Wentz]

 ## tropic tides
 tides at low latitudes, characterized by high amplitude and high range